ERIGrid2/riasc/docs/design/time-sync.md

 As mentioned above a dedicated `chronyd-monitor` container in the time-sync _Pods_ is used to periodically publish the current synchronization state from chronyd in the form of a _Node status-condition_ to the Kubernetes api-server.

-This container runs a [Python script](https://github.com/ERIGrid2/charts/blob/master/images/time-sync/chrony-monitor.py) which periodically calls
+This container runs a [Python script](https://github.com/ERIGrid2/charts/blob/master/images/time-sync/chrony-monitor.py) which periodically calls the `chronyc tracking` and `chronyc sources` commnands to query the current synchronization status.
+Afterwards, the script will publish this status as _Node status-condition_ to the Kubernetes api-server as well include more details a annotations to the _Node_ resource.

 ## Synchronization sources